Orpheon/GG2-MMR/Readme.md

 ###GG2-MMR###

-The official gg2 discord server hosts regular pug matches approximately weekly.
+The official gang garrison 2 discord server hosts regular pug matches approximately weekly.
 We though it would be interesting to keep track of games, and also calculate MMR scores.